marco-scarnato/greenhouse-data-collector/README.md

 ## How to Run

-To run the script, run the following command from the root of the project:
+To run the main script, run the following command from the root of the project:

 ```bash
 python3 -m collector